sololeveling99/kyruushealth/README.md

 Part 2 of your assignment is to:

-- [ ] Retrieve the patient associated with the current check-in using the REST api described below
+- [ ] Retrieve the patient associated with the current check-in using the REST API described below
 - [ ] Add a personalized greeting including the patient's first and last names that's displayed prior to beginning the questionnaire from part 1.

 *When* I am starting a checkin
 *I want to* see a personalized greeting
-*so that* I feel confident that the application is trustworthy
+*so that* I feel confident that the application is trustworthy.

 ### Additional information about the task